Skip to navigation Skip to content

 Overview of payment

-The payment may need to be reassessed when there is a change of circumstances such as change of care or changes to their income, work or paid leave.
+The payment may be reassessed when there is a change of circumstances such as change of care or changes to their income, work or paid leave.
 DAP may also be affected when a customer travels overseas.

 2023 changes